edzer/sdsr/README.md

 To recreate/reproduce this book:

-* clone or fork this repository
+* git clone this repository
 * download the data used in Ch 13 from https://uni-muenster.sciebo.de/s/8mEbeHPOX9GdAYn, and extract the contents of the `aq` subdirectory into `sdsr/aq`
-* install the R packages listed below
+* install all R packages listed under [Dependencies](#dependencies)
 * install [quarto](https://quarto.org/)
 * run `quarto render --to html`

 See also the [Dockerfile](https://github.com/edzer/sdsr/tree/main/docker); building the image with
 ```
-docker build .  -t sdsr
+docker build . -t sdsr --build-arg TZ=`timedatectl show --property=Timezone | awk -F = '{print $2}'`
 ```
 and running it with
 ```